 Below is a chart highlighting the main points where the breeds differ,

 |Colour||Shades of Red||Shades of Red or Solid Black|

 |Topline||Level||Slight fall between shoulders, rising above the croup|

 Use the links below to read the complete standard for each breed, published in January 2018

 Chuandong Hound Characteristics

 The Chuandong Hound is a very unique breed with many characteristics that are similar to cats, they keep themselves impeccably clean particularly their feet, under belly and legs if they are wet or muddy, they are easy to house train, they can turn their ears individually to identify sounds and they are very sure footed.
 They are extremely intelligent and loyal with a willingness to learn, they attach quickly to all family members making them very alert house dogs.

-Chuandong Hounds are very affectionate, loving and loyal with all family members they adore Children who they are very gentle with.
-They can be talkative making a deep throaty noise in response to the same from their people!
-They enjoy playing with toys patting them with their feet and throwing them up to catch them as well as running around at great speed, but they are also happy just to be close to family members for cuddles they are great company and fun to have around, …
+Chuandong Hounds are affectionate and loving with all family members, especially Children who they adore.
+They play with toys patting them with their feet and throwing them up to catch them, they enjoy running around at great speed, but they love nothing more than being close to family members for cuddles … Chuandongs are great company and fun to have around.

 9 years old